 Deviled Eggs are a staple at potlucks, parties, and holidays like Easter!
 Adding pickle juice is a delicious and unexpected way to add tons of flavor, and the crispy bacon topping makes these irresistible.
-Deviled eggs are quick and simple to prepare, especially with our easy-peel Hard Boiled Eggs.
+Deviled eggs are quick and simple to prepare.

 This post may contain affiliate links.
 Read my disclosure policy.

 These are my son’s favorite deviled eggs, both in flavor and texture.
-It’s one of the recipes he likes to make on his own when the craving strikes and if these are on the menu at any party, it doesn’t surprise me when half his plate is deviled eggs.
-I think that qualifies as a favorite food status!
+It’s one of the recipes he likes to make on his own when the craving strikes, and if these are on the menu at any party, it doesn’t surprise me when half his plate is deviled eggs.
+I think that qualifies as “favorite food” status!

 Here are my best tips to ensure perfect deviled eggs that are almost too pretty to eat… almost!